vsmithers1087/NetworkingLite/README.md

 ## Inspiration

-How many times have you needed to setup basic networking in a simple project or proof of concept, but ended up writing the same basic networking implementation over and over again?
+I cannot count the number of times I have needed to setup basic networking in a simple project or proof of concept, but ended up writing the same basic networking implementation over and over again.

 I wanted a reusable example showing that 3rd party networking dependencies are not necessary anymore.
 With the latest versions of Swift, it is much easier to create a custom solution, and forego adding thousands of lines of unneeded dependencies, while still abstracting networking responsibilities.